 GM, for instance, seized the opportunity to outline its vision of “zero crashes, zero emissions and zero congestion.”
 Realizing that bold ambition will rely heavily on the company’s Ultium battery system, which offers 60% more energy capacity, consumes less physical space within the vehicle architecture, and provides the flexibility required for a range of makes and models – thereby enabling the automaker to switch to an all-electric fleet by 2035.

 Compared to traditional automotive architectures, the zonal model reduces complexity by nearly eliminating complex hardware requirements.
 Instead, zonal architectures allow for vehicle functionalities to be executed in the cloud – vastly increasing computational power without adding bulk or cost.
+So how will this automotive paradigm shift be received by manufacturers?

 Driving Innovation Forward